itsstatsofficer/forza-horizon-4-wheelspins/README.md

 so e.g. I got 48 legendary prizes in super wheelspins, which was 3.1% of all super wheelspin prizes.)

-I will focus on comparing late-game regular wheelspins with overall superwheelspins (rows 3 and 4 in the table above).
+I will focus on comparing late-game regular wheelspins with overall super wheelspins (rows 3 and 4 in the table above).
-Recall that I opened the super wheelspins only after getting all cosmetics from regular wheelspins, so in a sense the super wheelspins are also "late-game".
+Recall that I opened the super wheelspins only after getting pretty much all cosmetics from regular wheelspins, so in a sense the super wheelspins are also "late-game".

 The number of common prizes is around 70% in both cases,